 My journey to Pixar began on the afternoon of April 9th and my 4-hour flight seemed like a dream, I couldn’t believe that I was going to enter Pixar Animation Studios later that afternoon.
 Once the plane landed I had to find my shuttle group to the hotel for registration and check-in.
 My shuttle group consisted of 3 other film bloggers from all over the US – it was nice to spend the travel time to the hotel getting to know one another and discussing our websites.

-The shuttled arrived at The Four Seasons San Francisco and the group of us continued to check-in and register with part of Pixar's "Smile Squad" (Monsters University related) where we were informed that the bus to Pixar would leave at 4:30 PM.
+The shuttle arrived at The Four Seasons San Francisco and the group of us continued to check in and register with part of Pixar’s “Smile Squad” (Monsters University-related) where we were informed that the bus to Pixar would leave at 4:30 PM.
 This gave us just enough time to unwind from our flight and grab a quick bite to eat before departing.

 Standing in front of Luxo Jr. and the Pixar ball you could see the outdoor amphitheater to one side and the incredible Brooklyn building (the second animation building recently added on) to the other side.
-A large field with a soccer goal post separated the amphitheater and Brookyln bulding - it's just a simple reminder of the fun Pixar employees take part in after (or in between) work.
+A large field with a soccer goalpost separated the amphitheater and Brooklyn building – it’s just a simple reminder of the fun Pixar employees take part in after (or in between) work.

 After The Blue Umbrella ended the audience erupted into applause which was so heartfelt.
 On June 21, you are definitely in for a treat with Pixar’s latest feature short.